THIS PROGRAM IS NOW CLOSED FOR SUMMER 2020.

 Grading System: Pass/Fail

-Preferred rising Juniors and Seniors.
-Students must be a minimum of 15 years of age by the orientation and move-in date.
+Students must be of rising high school sophomore, junior, or senior status – or a 2020 high school graduate.
 For full Summer College admission requirements, view the Admissions Overview and Eligibility page.

 - Attend to all academic requirements